Copyright for Graduate Students (Hybrid)

 Event box

-This workshop is designed for graduate students and early career researchers who want to understand more about the copyright issues they are likely to encounter.
+This workshop is designed for graduate students and early career scholars who are interested in learning more about the copyright issues they may encounter in their research and publishing.
 The workshop will cover:

 - Using third-party works in your writing, including using public domain and openly licensed works, relying on fair use, and securing permission;